xXiaoXiang/xXiaoXiang.github.io/_pages/home.md

 **Welcome to the GGAHC Research Group @ Hong Kong Baptist University.**

-Our goal is to better understand processes governing the distributions of atmospheric species, and their implications for air quality, public health, and climate.
+Our research is motivated by better understandings of processes that determine the spatiotemporal variations of air pollutants, and their implications for public health and climate.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >
     <!-- Menu -->